Had + kunnen / moeten / willen

 Gebruik van had moeten + kunnen / moeten / willen om een oordeel of ongerealiseerde wens te evalueren, bijvoorbeeld in terugblik of alternatieve scenario's.

-(Use of had moeten + kunnen / moeten / willen to evaluate a judgment or unrealized wish, for example when looking back or in alternative scenarios.)
+(Use of had moeten + kunnen / moeten / willen to evaluate a judgment or an unrealized wish, for example when looking back or in alternative scenarios.)

 Word order: where do the verbs go?